jfet97/effect-http-requests-rate-limiter/README.md

 Note: only `decode` matters for the limiter; `encode` is illustrative and not a round‑trip: time passes so exact reversibility is irrelevant here.

-## How It Works
+## Internal Mechanism

-1. Requests pass through the rate limiter gate (FIFO semaphore)
+1. **Request Gating**: All requests pass through a FIFO semaphore gate before reaching the underlying HttpClient
-2. Response headers parsed for rate limit info using configurable schema
+2. **Header Analysis**: Response headers are parsed for rate limit info using your configurable schema
-3. Gate closes on 429/quota exhaustion, reopens after delay
+3. **Adaptive Control**: Gate closes on 429/quota exhaustion, reopens after the specified delay
-4. Smart delays optimize concurrent request timing to avoid cascading waits
+4. **Smart Batching**: Multiple concurrent requests hitting limits share delays to avoid cascading waits
+5. **Transparent Interface**: The enhanced client maintains full HttpClient compatibility

 ## Important Notes